ionic-team/ionic-docs/docs/developing/android.md

 # Android Development

-This guide covers how to run and debug Ionic apps on Android emulators and devices using <a href="/docs/reference/glossary#capacitor">Capacitor</a> or <a href="/docs/reference/glossary#cordova">Cordova</a>.
+This guide covers how to run and debug Ionic apps on Android emulators and devices using [Capacitor](../reference/glossary.md#capacitor) or [Cordova](../reference/glossary.md#cordova).
 Android apps can be developed on Windows, macOS, and Linux.

 ## Android Studio